 - 1-1/4 teaspoons salt

 - 1 cup hot water (think hot tub temp - not scalding)

 - 2 Tablespoons melted butter or vegan butter, or vegetable oil

 - 1 teaspoon apple cider vinegar

 - Spray a 9" glass pie pan with nonstick spray then use a 2" ice cream scoop to scoop the dough into the pan.
-Wet your fingertips in water then gently smooth the tops of the rolls.
-Cover pan with a tea towel then set in a warm place to rise for 45 minutes to 1 hour (I use my oven's "bread proof" feature, or place the pan on a heating pad set to low.)
+Wet your fingertips with water then gently smooth the tops of the rolls.
+Cover pan with a tea towel then set in a warm place to rise for 45 minutes to 1 hour (I use my oven's "bread proof" setting, or place the pan on a heating pad set to low.)

 - Preheat oven to 400 degrees then bake rolls for 23-25 minutes or until the internal temperature of the rolls reaches 200 degrees.
 Check rolls around the 16 minute mark - if the tops are browning too fast, gently place a piece of foil on top of the pan then continue baking.
-Serve rolls immediately - best if consumed within a few hours.
+Serve immediately - best if consumed within a few hours.